What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Conclusion

 \myparagraph{Limitations.} Our work shows that contextual, situated interactions are possible to a degree for an AI model, when a significant amount of aligned training data is made available, and the interaction is confined to a highly restricted (albeit real-world) task domain.
 The ability to interact in broader domains, with less domain-specific training data, and with higher accuracy are open research problems.
 A related open problem is supplementing visual real-time input with speech input.
 A further limitation is that the predictions of models trained on the data cannot be guaranteed to be free from any bias with respect to, for example, a subject's age or gender.

 \myparagraph{Broader Impact.} In addition to potential bias mentioned in the previous paragraph, language models can produce harmful and biased content, make incorrect claims and produce wrongful advice.
 This needs to be taken into account when interacting with, deploying or building on these models, particularly in sensitive domains like fitness coaching where incorrect advice may lead to physical harm.
-While the grounding in visual input supports the generation of language that is contextual, it is not a remedy against these deficiencies of language models.
-It also has to be taken into account that any computer vision model processing visual information about human subjects could in principle extract information beyond what is required for the use-case, such as biometric information.
+Although the grounding in visual input supports the generation of language that is contextual, it is not a remedy against these deficiencies of language models.
+It is also important to consider that any computer vision model processing visual information about human subjects could, in principle, extract information beyond what is required for the use-case, such as biometric information.